Settler/postgresql-cloud-dump/README.md

 # postgresql-cloud-dump
-Only Google Cloud Buckets supported right now.
+Only Google Cloud Buckets and HostPath supported right now.

-# How to Use This Image
+# How to Use This Image with Google Cloud Bucket
 ```
 docker run -d \
     -e PGDATABASE="YOUR_DATABASE_NAME" \